ww-tech/lookml-tools/README_UPDATER.md

 ## How it works

- - The code parses a LookML file into a JSON object using `lookml-parser`.
+ - The code parses a LookML file into a JSON object using `lkml` parser.
  - This format allows easy interrogation of dimensions and measures to see whether they contain a description.
  - We use a master source of dimension and measure definitions.
 Currently, can come from a local CSV (using `CsvDefinitionsProvider`) or relational databases (`MySQLReader`, `PostgreReader`, and `SqliteReader`) including a BiqQuery table (using `BqDefinitionsProvider`) which, for instsnce, could be a sync from a data catalog tool.
  -  If a dimension doesn't contain the description, it is injected in the LookML file.
 If a description exists but it does not match the master definition, it is updated